N7IW/Meshtastic/README.md

 **MeshPacketAnalyzer.py**
-decodes and displays data from all packets received.
+decodes and displays all data from all packets received.

 **MeshTrafficMonitor.py**
 displays the time, type and source of each packet received, one line per per packet.